chinmaya-dehury/CEI_platform/README.md

 This system is a distributed microservice-based infrastructure built for smart city applications.
 It integrates several AI-powered sensor agents that monitor environmental and traffic conditions.
 These agents are registered with a Consul service mesh for health tracking and service discovery.
 A central Flask-based web application serves as the control and monitoring interface

 **SYSTEM ARCHITECTURE:-

 ![Sys arch](./doc/sys_arch.drawio.pdf)

+🧠 CEI Platform
+The CEI Platform is a microservice system that gathers and exposes real-time traffic and environmental data.

+(i)Agents simulate or collect sensor data and register with Consul.

+(ii)Each agent receives a UUID from the Controller and shares its metadata.

+(iii)Data is stored locally and processed into intelligence.

+(iv)The Main App aggregates data, supports search, and exposes APIs.

+(v)A Web UI displays agent health and insights.

+🤖 Agent
+(i)Each agent is a self-contained unit that collects, processes, and shares sensor intelligence:

+(ii)Stores recent raw data in local memory (holds data for a few days).

+(iii)Generates intelligence summaries (average, min, max, etc.)

+(iv)Exposes intelligence via REST endpoints (e.g., /intelligence), which are accessed by the Web Server to power the central dashboard.

    Web Application